ElektraInitiative/libelektra/doc/help/kdb-mountOdbc.md

 > All columns in the data source that are specified via one of the described arguments, should be of type `TEXT`.
 > The tables can have additional columns.
 These are not processed by the ODBC backend, but should support NULL or DEFAULT values.

-> Only ODBC drivers that support **outer joins** are suited for the Elektra ODBC backend.

 ## DESCRIPTION

 This command allows a user to persistently mount a new _backend_ that refers to an ODBC data source.